Paul Marshall (footballer)

 Paul Anthony Marshall (born 9 July 1989) is an English professional football manager and former footballer who played in the English Football League.
-He is the manager of club West Didsbury & Chorlton.

 As a player, he was a midfielder, and he began his career with Manchester City; after several years in the youth ranks, he turned professional with the club in 2008.
 He had loan spells with Blackpool, Port Vale, and Aberdeen; before transferring to Walsall for the 2010–11 season.
 After leaving Walsall, he signed with Rochdale and then non-League Droylsden.
 He re-joined Port Vale on non-contract terms in February 2012 before signing with FC Halifax Town five months later.
 He signed with Stockport County in 2013 before returning to Halifax Town.
 He later had spells with Bradford Park Avenue, Alfreton Town and Curzon Ashton.
 He joined Buxton in July 2019 and moved to Mossley later in the year.
 He joined Radcliffe in July 2021 and moved to Workington two months later.

 He began his management career with Cheadle Town in May 2022, winning the North West Counties League Division One South play-offs in 2023.
-He took charge at West Didsbury & Chorlton in May 2024.
+He took charge at West Didsbury & Chorlton in May 2024, a post a held until March 2026.